kc0bfv/autophugo/README.md

 * `column_count` - the number of columns in which to display images (default 2)

 Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.

+The `exampleSiteNoAlbum` directory demonstrates a no-album layout, where all photos show up on the front page.

 ## Album Construction